kj-gopika/kjfied/content/posts/post-2.md

 A factor which I liked about the platform is how it has verified accounts and not a thousand faceless bots to spew hateful content or organise targeted slandering of personas.
 Although I did manage to stumble upon a few groups which did have strongly opinionated questionable conversations which one ought to be wary about and maybe take it with a pinch of salt.

-The notifications most certainly did not help - one’s for when each new friend joined or when a new group started.
+The push notifications most certainly did not help - the one’s for when each new friend joined or when a new group has started or has been brewing for awhile!

 It turned to a situation where I started opening CH like I used to open Whatsapp unconsciously - FOMO maybe?

 Anyhow, I did turn off the notifications for a week.
 Hopefully, the buzz would slowly die down sparing the quality.

+P.S : Sad for Twitter Spaces